So, you're watching a new show on TV. You notice the series has a gloomy-looking Goth

 - Miyu means "beautiful feather", but she acts far less delicate than her name would suggest, as does the fifth-grade kendo champ Misaki, whose name means "beautiful blossoms."

 - The given name of Nozomu Itoshiki of Sayonara, Zetsubou-Sensei means hope, which is ironic in light of his deeply pessimistic personality.
-It ends up becoming a Meaningful Name though in that due to a quirk in Japanese, the way his name is spelled leads it to being misread as Zetsubou, "Despair" or "Hopeless".
+It ends up becoming a Meaningful Name though in that due to a quirk in Japanese, the way his name is spelled in a western way (left to right rather than up to down) leads it to being misread as Zetsubou, meaning "Despair" or "Hopeless".

 - Dance in the Vampire Bund: Why on Earth would someone name a son pledged as the personal servant of the (reasonably benevolent) Vampire Monarch he has served his whole life Daybreak?
 Yes, that is exactly how Akira Regendorf's given name is written.